-At starting the appliance the fan is first brought to the starting speed.
-When reaching the starting speed, the burner is ignited.
-Code $\boxed{3}$ is also visible when after stopping the burner post-purge takes place.
+When starting the appliance, the fan is first brought to the starting speed.
+When the fan reaches the starting speed, the burner is ignited.
+Code $\boxed{3}$ is also visible when, after stopping the burner, post-purge takes place.

 4 Ignite